 Our Scientific Research

 As an organization that conducts scientific research, we acknowledge that most of psychology has focused on the experience of white, relatively wealthy, college educated, and Western populations and therefore neglects the perspectives of the majority of people on this planet.
 Furthermore, we acknowledge that scientific research, including in the area of psychology, has a history of exploiting BIPOC individuals by not providing them with informed consent, adequate renumeration, safeguards to their wellbeing, or returning the benefits of scientific advances to these communities.
 This has resulted in historic harms as well as a limited and biased perspectives that have contributed to furthering inequities and devaluing experiences and perspectives not represented in scientific research.
-As scientific researchers we will:
+As scientific researchers, in order to work towards more equity and justice within our science, we:

 Our Educational and Training Services

 As an organization that provides training to mental health providers, we strive to foster inclusion, diversity, and equity in the larger mental health community.
-In our educational efforts, we will:
+To this end, in our educational efforts, we:

 Our Clinical Services